Incognito Tour

-Incognito tournée was the second concert tour organized to support her eighth French-language and eighth studio album Incognito (1987).
-Dion gave 75 shows in Quebec.
+Incognito Tour was the third concert tour by the Canadian singer Celine Dion, who embarked on it to support her eighth studio album, Incognito (1987).
+The tour began on 11 January 1988 in Rouyn-Noranda, Canada, and concluded on 11 July 1989, in Quebec City, Canada.
+It encompassed over 80 shows and visited 27 cities in the provinces of Quebec and Ontario in Canada.
+A special date was held in Lausanne, Switzerland during the Eurovision Song Contest 1989 week.

 History

-Céline Dion toured Quebec only.
+Dion toured Quebec only.
 The Incognito tournée started on 11 January 1988 at the Theatre du Cuivre, Rouyn-Noranda.
 Dion gave 7 concerts in the northern region of Quebec and 2 in Laval.

 Dion gave a series of 42 consecutive shows at the Saint-Denis Theatre in Montreal.
 She performed there for a month starting on 10 February 1988, and later between 12–17 April 1988, 14–19 June 1988, 21–24 September 1988 and 14–18 December 1988.

 Dion performed mainly tracks from Incognito, but also a medley of songs from the musical Starmania, "Ton visage" (Jean-Pierre Ferland's cover) and she did imitations of Michael Jackson, Mireille Mathieu, Ginette Reno and Diane Dufresne.
 During that tour she lost her voice for the first time.

-On 2 May 1989, year after winning Eurovision Song Contest with "Ne partez pas sans moi," Dion gave her first concert in Switzerland.
+On 2 May 1989, a year after winning the Eurovision Song Contest with "Ne partez pas sans moi," Dion gave her first concert in Switzerland.
 She performed in Theatre de Baulieu in Lausanne.

-In reference to this tour Celine has said "the memories that first come to mind when I think of the Incognito tour are filled with fits of laughter.
+In reference to this tour Dion has said "The memories that first come to mind when I think of the Incognito tour are filled with fits of laughter.
 From the beginning, in Abitibi, just like the preceding tour, we all knew that we had a good product.
 And an audience that had been conquered in advance."

 Set list

+This set list was taken from the official Incognito Tour brochure.
+It does not represent all shows throughout the tour.